-Goslar is a small city in Lower Saxony (Germany), about 580 kilometers from Brussels.
-It is located in the Harz mountains and therefore is the perfect starting point for hikes.
+Goslar is a small city in Lower Saxony, about 580 kilometers from Brussels.
 The historical town of Goslar, together with the mines of Rammelsberg, is listed as UNESCO world heritage.
 In the old town, you can spot more than 1000 half-timbered houses, decorated with wooden ornaments and wise sayings.
-Yes, it’s in the details!
+It’s in the details!
+Goslar is perfect for anyone who wants to make a citytrip in Germany, but who would like to avoid the crowds.

 The old town: some highlights